 Handwriting is taught regularly and our pupils learn a cursive handwriting style from Nursery onwards.
 Children are challenged to improve their handwriting and this is rewarded on a weekly basis with our ‘cursive challenge’ where the winner is given a star cushion to sit on for the following week.
 Each half term, handwriting/presentation winners are chosen in each class and their work is displayed as a good example to other children.

-Please click here for the long-term writing plan for 2017/18.
+Please click here for the Handwriting Guidance.

 Children will have their normal school lunch before they leave.